 Figure 2.
 A generalized upstream process in hMSC-EV/exosome manufacturing.
 Cells are initially expanded from a frozen bank in a seed train, followed by passaging and further expansion in growth phase.
 Once cells are sufficiently expanded, growth medium is exchanged to a collection medium, followed by a harvest of conditioned medium containing hMSC-EVs.

-With this standard and reliable means for rapid and efficient hMSC expansion, a three-phase upstream process can then be designed for collection of EVs/exosomes from the hMSCs.
+With this standard and reliable means for rapid and efficient hMSC expansion, a three-phase upstream process can then be designed for collection of extracellular vesicles/exosomes from the hMSCs.
 For any manufacturing process involving cells, it is important to maintain a consistent population doubling level (PDL) to ensure batch-to-batch reliability and quality.
 Reaching higher PDL (without passing the established upper limit) is key to maximize the number of cells obtained per batch.
 This is accomplished with an initial seed train for cell expansion up to a desired PDL before commencing the growth phase (to learn more about PDL, see this Population Doubling blog).
 Furthermore, since growth medium used for cell expansion can contain process impurities such as non-hMSC-EVs or other particles, this liquid must be discarded and washed away before the final process phase, hMSC-EV collection, where medium is exchanged from growth medium to a collection medium.
 This exchange removes process impurities from the cell expansion phase.
 Thus, the general process strategy involves a seed train for initial cell expansion, followed by cell expansion to high density in a culture vessel, and finally, an exchange from growth medium to collection medium leading to harvest of conditioned medium (Fig. 2).
-Still considered a state of the art , this process is conventionally based on earlier academic studies that focused on acquisition of EVs/exosomes for analysis and characterization and/or preclinical applications.
+Still considered a state of the art , this process is conventionally based on earlier academic studies that focused on the acquisition of extracellular vesicles/exosomes for analysis and characterization and/or preclinical applications.

 Figure 3.
 The RoosterBio advantage in hMSC expansion for hMSC-EV collection.
 Using RoosterBio materials, hMSCs can be expanded from 1M to 100M cells in 10 days (PDL ~6.6).
 Using traditional materials, hMSCs can be expanded from 1M to 3M cells in 10 days (PDL ~1.6), and 1M to 100M cells in 27 days (PDL ~ 6.6).
 Comparison (A) involves exchanging medium on day 10 (different PDL) and comparison (B) involves exchanging medium on day 27 (different total process time).

 Figure 4.
 Comparison of hMSC-EV size distributions.
 Using RoosterBio materials, hMSC-EV size distribution is comparable across three different hMSC donors to hMSC-EVs prepared using traditional materials.
-Nearly all EVs/Exosomes range in diameter from 50-500 nm, with a median diameter ~180 nm.
+Nearly all extracellular vesicles/exosomes range in diameter from 50-500 nm, with a median diameter ~180 nm.
 Particle size was evaluated using the Nanosight NS300 instrument, and particles were confirmed to be hMSC-EVs by evaluating proper process control samples lacking hMSCs.

 Starting with a vial of one million (1M) hMSCs, the process can obtain 100M hMSCs in 10 days using RoosterBio cells and medium (Fig. 3) with a planar flask-based culture platform.
 In comparison, using traditional, fetal bovine serum (FBS)-formulated cell and media materials with the same starting point requires 27 days to reach 100M hMSCs.
 The significantly shortened process time for the cell growth phase clearly demonstrates the efficiency of the RoosterBio platform.
-On day 10, the RoosterBio process reaches a post-thaw PDL ~6.6 while the traditional process reaches a post-thaw PDL ~1.6.
+On day 10, the RoosterBio process reaches a post-thaw PDL ~6.6 while the traditional process reaches a post-thaw PDL~1.6.
 At this point, RoosterBio cell cultures can be exchanged to a collection medium.
 To compare appropriately to the RoosterBio process, a traditional culture can either (A) exchange medium on day 10 with a PDL ~1.6, or (B) the culture can be extended until day 27 with a medium exchange at a PDL ~6.6.
-Moving forward, both alternatives (A) and (B) are outlined for thorough comparison.
+Moving forward, both alternatives (A) and (B) are outlined for a thorough comparison.

 Harvesting hMSC-EVs Using RoosterCollect™-EV

 For therapeutic use, the medium used to collect hMSC-EVs should be “xeno-free” (i.e., not containing materials sourced from non-human animals) and void of contaminating particles that can leach from conventional growth medium supplements.
-To address this challenge, RoosterBio developed RoosterCollect-EV as a low-particulate medium to ease implementation of the hMSC-EV collection phase (as shown in Fig. 2), leading to accumulation of EV/exosomes with a consistent size distribution ranging from 50-500 nm in diameter and median ~180 nm (Fig. 4).
+To address this challenge, RoosterBio developed RoosterCollect-EV as a low-particulate medium to ease the implementation of the hMSC-EV collection phase (as shown in Fig. 2), leading to the accumulation of extracellular vesicle/exosomes with a consistent size distribution ranging from 50-500 nm in diameter and median ~180 nm (Fig. 4).
 For any given process, the collection time should be optimized to provide the maximum hMSC-EV number while maintaining critical quality attributes (CQAs) determined by characterization.
 Using RoosterCollect-EV in flask-based culture, this collection time is established as 3 days for both RoosterBio and traditional-sourced hMSCs, leading to a total process time of 13 days for the RoosterBio process (5-day seed train -> 5-day growth phase -> 3-day collection phase).
 The corresponding traditional process, then, is 13 days for alternative (A) and 30 days for alternative (B).

 Figure 5.
-Comparison of EV/exosome yield using RoosterBio versus traditional materials.
+Comparison of extracellular vesicle/exosome yield using RoosterBio versus traditional materials.
 A process utilizing RoosterBio materials yields ~4×1010 hMSC-EVs per process day (~5×1011 total).
 With a constant process time (A), a similar process using traditional materials yields ~50X less EVs per process day.
 With a constant PDL (B), a similar process using traditional materials yields ~3X less EVs but with the requirement of 17 additional process days.

 Displayed in Fig. 5 is the hMSC-EV yield in conditioned medium per process day when using the RoosterBio platform versus the traditional platform.
-As demonstrated above, the greater number of cells using the RoosterBio platform drives a greater EV/exosome yield, with up to a 50-fold higher yield versus traditional alternative (A).
+As demonstrated above, the greater number of cells using the RoosterBio platform drives a greater extracellular vesicle/exosome yield, with up to a 50-fold higher yield versus traditional alternative (A).
 In this case, the process time is constant, clearly demonstrating the advantage of rapid and efficient cell expansion.
 When extending the traditional process in alternative (B) to obtain the same number of cells (and thus same PDL), the RoosterBio platform provides a ~3-fold greater yield per process day due to the significantly reduced process time.
 With reduced time and no media exchange between the three production phases, there is also lower potential for operator error or culture contamination.
 Considerations in scale-up and process cost further complicate a significantly extended process time, as labor estimates are ~$200/hour and clinical development manufacturing suites cost in the range $200,000-$1,000,000 per month.
 This cost discrepancy will likely necessitate the compromise to a much lower PDL as evaluated in alternative (A).
 Thus, the RoosterBio platform provides the ability to reach a high cell number with a defined and desirable PDL via shortened process time, leading to a significantly greater yield of scalable hMSC-EV production with excellent batch-to-batch comparability.

 Further Upstream Process Improvements in Bioreactors & Culture Media